kmclaughlinphd/autominer/README.md

 I'll put more stuff here later.
 Getting set up is fairly involved.
 You need to do the following:

-1) Determine your hashrates, via benchmarking or just use whattomine.com defaults; put those values into the mine.py script.
+1) Determine your hashrates, via benchmarking or just use whattomine.com defaults; put those values into hashrates.csv.
 If you want to disable a particular algo, enter the hashrate as zero.

 2) Set up wallets/pools.
 Coinomi and Jaxx support a lot of coins.
 For the others, you should install the "official" wallet clients, e.g., ZCL, GBX, HAL.
 For pools, I like altminer.net, miningpoolhub.com, and suprnova.cc; though making accounts on the latter is a pain in the ass.